hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 * `name` - The name of the Backend Address Pool.

-* `backend_address` - An array of `backend_address` block as defined below.
+* `backend_address` - An list of `backend_address` block as defined below.

-* `backend_ip_configurations` - An array of references to IP addresses defined in network interfaces.
+* `backend_ip_configurations` - An list of references to IP addresses defined in network interfaces.

-* `load_balancing_rules` - An array of the Load Balancing Rules associated with this Backend Address Pool.
+* `load_balancing_rules` - An list of the Load Balancing Rules associated with this Backend Address Pool.

-* `outbound_rules` - An array of the Load Balancing Outbound Rules associated with this Backend Address Pool.
+* `outbound_rules` - An list of the Load Balancing Outbound Rules associated with this Backend Address Pool.

 ---